andrew/ultimate-awesome/README.md

 - [Awesome-Daily](https://github.com/Tarek-Hasan/Awesome-Daily) - Awesome open-source & free software for daily usage.
 - [awesome-swarms-list](https://github.com/the-swarm-corporation/awesome-swarms-list) - A curated list of awesome applications, tools, and resources for the Swarms framework by swarms.ai.
 Swarms is a powerful, production-grade framework for orchestrating multi-agent AI systems, enabling developers to build everything from simple autonomous agents to complex, collaborative swarms that can solve real-world problems.
 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
+- [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
+The list is divided into categories, making it easy to find the resources you need.
 - [awesome-gpts](https://github.com/umutbozdag/awesome-gpts) - A curated list of OpenAI GPTs. 🎉.
 - [awesome-micro-frontends](https://github.com/unadlib/awesome-micro-frontends) - Awesome lists about micro frontends.
 - [awesome-id](https://github.com/vck/awesome-id) - Kumpulan link komunitas pemrograman yang ada di Indonesia.